 Ukiah Superior Court—Margolin & Lawrence secured a dismissal for a client who was arraigned on 700 lbs of marijuana.

+People v.
+L.C.
 Officers of the Los Angeles Police Department raided a local Van Nuys dispensary for possessing marijuana for sale.
 Upon searching the dispensary, firearms were located along with marijuana.
 The District Attorney’s office prosecuted Client for possession of marijuana for sale.
-Attorneys for Margolin and Lawrence brought a motion to suppress in Van Nuys Courthouse stating that there was no probable cause to authorize a search warrant because Client’s dispensary was lawfully operating under California’s Medical Marijuana law.
-The Court suppressed all evidence in the case, resulting in the dismissal of the case.
-All money and firearms were returned the the client.
+Attorneys for Margolin and Lawrence brought a motion to suppress in Van […]

 Attorney Allison B. Margolin wrote this article on the newest dog-sniff case, a companion to the earlier Florida v.
 Harris case, from the United State Supreme Court for the Los Angeles Daily Journal – Litigation Section.